oneapi-src/oneTBB/rfcs/proposed/simplified_numa_support/README.md

 through user questions, can lead to unexpected performance from NUMA optimizations.
 When running on a NUMA system, a developer that has not fully read the documentation may expect that `numa_nodes()` will give a proper accounting of the NUMA nodes.
-When the code, without raising any alarm, returns only a single, valid element due to the environmental configuation (such as lack of HWLOCK), it is too easy for developers to not notice that the code is acting in a valid, but unexpected way.
+When the code, without raising any alarm, returns only a single, valid element due to the environmental configuation (such as lack of HWLOC), it is too easy for developers to not notice that the code is acting in a valid, but unexpected way.

 We propose that the oneTBB library implementation include, wherever possibly, a statically-linked fallback